Welcome to the ultimate list of the best online zero waste stores for package-free shipping.

 I have categorized them into the United States and Canada to either save on shipping or have even less impact because it’s just around the corner (cutting carbon emissions).

 Hey, my name is Hendrik, aka Zerowasteman, and I’ve been adopting a somewhat zero-waste lifestyle over the last five years.
 While I’m not perfect and still create rubbish, I have found some cool ways to save money and help the environment.

-As more and more people want to do their part, this list should be an excellent guide to find what you’re looking for.
-I am affiliated with some of these stores, which means you can get some nice discounts by clicking the links on my website, and it helps, me keep my website going.
+As more and more people want to do their part, this list should be an excellent guide to finding what you’re looking for.
+I am affiliated with some of these stores, which means you can get some nice discounts by clicking the links on my website, and it helps me keep my website going.